centreon/centreon-documentation/versioned_docs/version-22.04/installation/installation-of-a-remote-server/using-packages.md

 </Tabs>

 Secure your MariaDB installation by executing the following command:

 ```shell
 mysql_secure_installation
 ```

-Then create a distant user with **root** privileges needed for Centreon
+> It is mandatory to set a password for the root user of the database.

-installation:
+Then, in the remote dabatase, create a user with **root** privileges.
+You will have to enter this user during the web installation process (at [step 6](../web-and-post-installation.md#step-6-database-infomation), in the **Root user** and **Root password** fields).

 ```SQL
 CREATE USER '<USER>'@'<IP>' IDENTIFIED BY '<PASSWORD>';